 Well let’s start with the origin story of my name, Lala Inky.

 I got a nickname of Lala when I was in high-school and it just stuck.
 I was bullied mercilessly as school, and this was the only name I was actually okay with.
-One of the reasons for the name was Jar Jar Binks, arguably THE most annoying Star Wars character in history.
+One of the reasons for the name was Jar Jar Binks, arguably THE worst and most annoying Star Wars character in history.
 Naturally, I was called La La Binks for the duration of the Phantom Menace hype 20 years ago.
 I was going through so much horrific abuse at home and in school, that being named after a super annoying, fictional character was totally fine by me.
 It worked out great – they started to focus on that instead, and I got to practice self-deprecating humour as a distraction.
 Somehow after a few years it morphed into Binky, and I still use my “lalabinky” email address to this day.

 When I started tattooing 8 years ago, I wasn’t going to waste the opportunity to use over a decade of stupid names to my advantage.